j9t/little-books/manuscript/html-css-coding-guidelines.md

 : Although this is not always required, an explanation allows us to help our colleagues _understand_ what the context and purpose is, and facilitate improving or vetoing the rule in question.
 In a very authoritative setting, explanations may not be as welcome, but in a cooperative one, they are.
 As domain experts, we should be able to explain _why_ we do what we do, as with imposing guidelines.

 What else
 : Finally, a complete coding guideline should include an appropriate level of detail.
 I’d like to keep with the idea of the [ideal ID or class name](https://meiert.com/en/blog/best-practice-ids-and-classes/)—as long as necessary and as short as possible.
-Bearing this in mind, when working on a coding standard, it's better to err on the side of adding enough detail so that the team can understand the guideline and its rationale.
+Bearing this in mind, when working on a coding standard, it’s better to err on the side of adding enough detail so that the team can understand the guideline and its rationale.

 With that, we should have an idea of the _minima_ and _maxima_ of a coding guideline: